gianmarcopicarella/area-diameter-algorithm/README.md

 # Master Thesis: Finding dense and well-shaped convex clusters in 2d point sets
-Supervisors: Marc van Kreveld, Frank Staals and Sjoerd de Vries.
+Supervisors: Marc J. van Kreveld, Frank Staals and Sjoerd de Vries.
 Department of Information and Computing Sciences, Utrecht University, The Netherlands.

-## Introduction
+## Abstract

-This repository contains the C++ and Python code developed for my Master's thesis at Utrecht University.
-The research conducted in this thesis explores the design, implementation and practical usage of several geometric algorithms for the identification of convex regions in Whole-Slide Images (WSI) containing the highest number of mitotic cells while being constrained on area and diameter.
-We implemented Eppstein et al.'s algorithm which can find such convex regions if the constraint on the diameter is relaxed and a novel antipodal algorithm which is able to find such regions in polynomial time.
-Our algorithm runs in \$O(kn^6)\$ time and uses \$O(kn^3)\$ space, where \$n\$ is the size of the input set and \$k\$ is the number of points enclosed by the optimal region.
-Our experiments show that our algorithm's performance is indeed affected by the point set distribution and the maximum allowed diameter but still is able to process in practice real-world point sets of more than 900 points in less than 30 minutes.
-There is a lot of room for improvements, including code parallelization (for which our algorithm is a very good candidate) and heuristic search.

-For detailed insights into the goals of this project, you can refer to my [research proposal](https://github.com/gianmarcopicarella/master-thesis/blob/cd705a7bf150f72d711a044cddcb1203e70f860c/data/research_proposal_gianmarcopicarella.pdf).
-A link to the final Master's thesis will be added here upon completion.
+We address the problem of computing a convex region with bounded area and diameter, enclosing the maximum number of points from a planar point set $P$.

+This problem originated from previous work on an automatic pipeline for computing the mitotic count (MC) from histological images.
+The MC counts mitotic cells within a specific region and serves as a key indicator for determining cancer patient risk levels and treatment regimes.
+In this context, mitotic cells appear as points in a plane, and we need to identify the optimal mitotic hotspot region---a convex region that is not too elongated (bounded diameter), has a bounded area and contains the maximum number of points.

+We developed a novel dynamic programming algorithm, the Area-Diameter (AD) algorithm, which solves this problem in $O(n^6k)$ time and $O(n^3k)$ space, where $n$ is the size of $P$ and $k$ is the maximum number of enclosed points.
+To the best of our knowledge, this is the first polynomial time and exact algorithm to solve this problem.

+We implemented the AD algorithm and an existing Area-only (A) algorithm that performs the same task without the diameter constraint in $O(n^3k)$ time and $O(n^2k)$ space.
+We experimentally compared their performance and solutions for three types of point sets: uniformly distributed sets with increasing size, normally distributed sets with increasing standard deviation and real-world medical data.
+For the AD algorithm, we test different diameters.

+Our results show that despite the higher worst-case complexity of the AD algorithm, the bound on the diameter enables significant pruning that often makes our algorithm practically faster than the A algorithm for moderately dense point sets.
+The performance of the A algorithm does not change with different point set distributions, but the solutions tend to be too elongated and beyond acceptable limits for medical applications.
+Finally, we show that our algorithm can process real-world medical datasets in a reasonable time, delivering exact solutions that are better---in terms of the number of enclosed points---than those found by existing methods.

+For more information, please refer to my thesis [here]().

 ### Example output
 ![Alt Text](https://github.com/gianmarcopicarella/master-thesis/blob/59369825b71c7e77b649cc473bb48df3fcedce0f/data/example_areas.png)

-The optimal convex areas found by our algorithm run with constraints $a_{\text{max}}=4\text{mm}, d_{\text{max}}=4.243\text{mm}$ and the $4$ most populated real-world point sets filtered with probability threshold $t=0.86$.
+The optimal convex regions found by our algorithm run with constraints $a_{\text{max}}=4\text{mm}, d_{\text{max}}=4.243\text{mm}$ and the $4$ most populated real-world point sets filtered with probability threshold $t=0.86$.
 The line spacing is set to $5$ $\text{mm}$.

 ## Repository Structure